U.S. Secretary of Defense Visits Republic of Korea

 |0

-This work, U.S. Secretary of Defense Visits Republic of Korea [Image 5 of 5], by CPT Frank Spatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Secretary of Defense Visits Republic of Korea, by CPT Frank Spatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT